How to Ace Interview Questions About Meeting Sales Goals

 Sample Answers to Sell Yourself to an Employer

 During an interview for a sales job, the interviewer will likely ask you a question about whether you’ve met your sales goals in the past.
-He or she will ask this as a way to see if you will likely meet sales goals with their company in the future.
+The main reason interviewers pose this question is to see if you will likely meet sales goals with their company in the future.

 Acing a sales interview is all about whether you can sell yourself as the best candidate for the job.
 Answering this question well can help you demonstrate your sales skills, and impress the interviewer.
-Below are tips for answering an interview question about meeting sales goals, as well as sample answers.
+If you've met your sales goals in the past, responding is relatively easy.
+It's trickier to respond to this question if you have not met your goals, but still doable.

 - Prepare beforehand.
 Come ready to talk about your greatest achievements in sales.
 Before the interview, look back at your sales record.
 Note any periods of great achievement or success.
 By preparing beforehand, you will be better able to answer the question.